Who is responsible for land drainage?

-Such features can be natural watercourses, such as rivers and streams, or man-made features, such as ditches, drains, culverts (piped watercourses) and sluices etc. Any landowners with any such features on, or adjacent to, their land are legally defined as 'Riparian Landowners' under the Land Drainage Act 1991 (as amended); a definition that brings certain rights and responsibilities.
+Such features can be natural watercourses, such as rivers and streams, or man-made features, such as ditches, drains, culverts (piped watercourses) and sluices etc. Any landowners with any such features on, or adjacent to, their land are legally defined as 'riparian landowners' under the Land Drainage Act 1991 (as amended).
+As a riparian landowner you have certain rights and responsibilities.

 There are a number of different categories of watercourse and the category can affect where maintenance responsibilities lie:

-Main Rivers are watercourses that have been specifically classified by the Environment Agency for their strategic drainage importance.
+Main rivers are watercourses that have been specifically classified by the Environment Agency for their strategic drainage importance.